livechat/chat.io-docs/site/content/customer-api/api-reference/v0.3/README.md

 Ping:

-Client should implement server pinging or connection will be closed after about one minute of inactivity.
+Client should implement server pinging or the connection will be closed after about one minute of inactivity.
 If [control frame ping](https://tools.ietf.org/html/rfc6455#section-5.5.2) is unavailable (web browsers), client should use protocol message with action `ping`.

 ### Messages format